 This week marks the passing of artist and friend Connie Fox at the age of 98.
 There will be many fitting testimonies to her, but here is a short remembrance.

 I met Connie and her husband, artist Bill King, in 2006 soon after I moved to the East End of Long Island.
 Then in her early eighties, she had recently embarked on the Sammys Beach series, an ambitious group of large paintings that are, from my perspective, significant and summary works derived in part from her deep connection to that famous, remote beach, a short bike ride from her home and place she frequented year-round.
-I remember one such trip there for a joint swim, as exercise, not to sunbathe.
+I remember one such trip there for a joint swim, as exercise, not as leisure.

 Most of our initial time together was spent looking at artwork.
 She was as generous with her criticism as she was on-point precise, as economical as she was thorough.
 We shared numerous studio visits over the years.
 Initially she would visit mine in Sag Harbor.
-After Bill died and I had the good fortune to work in his adjacent studio, she would walk over, sometimes unannounced, if I wasn't keeping up with our informal schedule.
+After Bill died and I had the good fortune to work in his studio, she would walk over, sometimes unannounced, if I wasn't keeping up with our informal schedule.
 When I reciprocated, it was all business.
 We trusted each other and had a relationship built on understanding what each other was trying to accomplish, what aspect of a canvas was not working, and why.

 Earlier this year, with her health declining, I started a 80 x 70 inch canvas in honor of Connie and Bill.
 It had a bittersweet title from the outset, AD BC.
 What started with two figures and later a smaller third, remained largely intact until this week.
 The world that once contained two dear friends had changed and so, too, the painting, with the wistful belief that each of my memories can be packed into this canvas knapsack.